-The Northern Powergrid Group has a constitutional framework in place and has agreed that framework with trade union representatives.
-In addition, the Northern Powergrid Group communicates directly, and through the management structure, with personal contract holders and keeps them informed of and involved as appropriate in any developments that may impact on them now or in the future.
+The Northern Powergrid Group has a constitutional framework in place for employee consultation and has agreed that framework with trade union representatives.
+In addition, the Company communicates directly and through the management structure with personal contract holders and keeps them informed of and involved as appropriate in developments that may impact on them now or in the future.

 The Northern Powergrid Group is committed to maintaining and improving effective communication with employees, principally through regular staff briefs on current issues, meetings with staff and their representatives and the issue of an employee publication.
-During the Regulatory Year, the President and Chief Executive Officer of the Northern Powergrid Group delivered regular broadcast briefings using telephone conference call facilities in order, to provide employees with updates on the Northern Powergrid Group's financial, organisational, safety and customer service performance.
+During the Regulatory Year, the President and Chief Executive Officer delivered quarterly broadcast briefings using telephone conference call facilities in order to provide employees with updates on the Northern Powergrid Group's financial, organisational, safety and customer service performance.